Donating to People in Need

 You can deduct the interpolated terminal reserve (in IRS language that means approximately the cash surrender value) as a charitable contribution for income tax purposes.

 You may purchase and donate a new policy.
-The Catholic Charities Foundation can be applicant, owner and beneficiary of the new policy.
+The Catholic Charities Foundation can be the applicant, owner, and beneficiary of the new policy.
 You make annual contributions to Catholic Charities that equal the premium cost.
 Catholic Charities then pays the premium.
 Your annual contributions are charitable contributions for income tax purposes.

 The Importance of Using Professional Counsel